Definitive Technical SEO Checklist for Brands

-The team at Prosperity Media has worked on 100s of technical SEO site audits over the years.
+The team at Prosperity Media has worked on 100s of technical SEO site audits and SEO web migrations over the years.
 Mainly we help medium and large websites with organic visibility growth.
 We have decided to share some of our knowledge on Technical SEO.

 This guide is designed to assist webmasters and in-house teams with technical SEO analysis and to share some common aspects we look into when completing analysis on websites.
 Some webmasters may think that Technical SEO is a one-off project.
 While it is true that you don’t usually need to perform a full technical SEO every month, it should be an important part of your overall digital strategy.

 We recommend that you perform a full audit at least once a year.
 It is also advisable to complete regular technical SEO sweeps and crawls each month, these will provide number of recommendations on aspects that you can fix.
 You should also be monitoring Google Search Console and Bing Webmaster Tools on a weekly basis to ensure SEO performance is running at an optimal level.

 What Tools Do You Need To Perform A Proper Technical SEO Site Audit?

 To make the best use of our guide:

 - You will need to have an existing website – if you’re responsible for making on-page changes then you will need administrative access to the backend.

 - You will need a web crawler – we recommend Sitebulb or Screaming Frog SEO Spider Tool & Crawler (both apps provide either a 7-day free trial or a limited number of page crawls).
 This is all you will need for an initial audit to identify problems.